mobilecoinofficial/full-service/docs/accounts/balance/README.md

 ---
 description: >-
-  The balance of an account, which includes additional information about the syncing status needed to interpret the balance correctly.
+  The balance per token present on the account
 ---

 # Balance